 Please visit the Graduate School website for complete information about Princeton University's degree requirements.

 Students take three courses per semester and a seminar on Methodology of Language Teaching.
 In May they prepare and deliver an Oral Presentation to the faculty.

 Students take three courses per semester.
 They teach five hours per week of a language course during the fall semester.
-They do not teach in the spring so that full attention can be devoted to the preparation for Part I of the General Examination in June.
+They do not teach in the spring so that full attention can be devoted to the preparation for Part I of the General Examination by the end of April.

 During this year students continue progress on the research and writing of the dissertation.
 They are expected to teach six hours per week in the Fall semester.
 At least one full-reviewed chapter is expected for re-enrollment.